z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 Glue that connects the compilers and standard assembly interface to the `am9511` library.
 The purpose is to define aliases that connect the standard names to the am9511 specific names.
 These functions make up the complete z88dk `am9511` maths library that is linked against on the compile line as `-lam9511`.

 An alias is provided to simplify usage of the library. `--am9511` provides all the required linkages and definitions, as a simple alternative to `-Cc-fp-mode=ieee -Cc-D__MATH_AM9511 -D__MATH_AM9511 -lam9511 -pragma-define:CLIB_32BIT_FLOATS=1`.

+For 8085 support using the classic library an alternative alias is provided to simplify usage of the library. `--math-am9511_8085` provides all the required linkages and definitions.
+This format aligns with common practice for classic maths library aliases.

 ## Function Discussion